kodecocodes/english-style-guide/README.md

 There are a few cases where **data** can be considered a singular, collective noun, when you consider the various pieces of data as a set.
 E.g.: The data is correct.
 (The data, as a singular collective unit, is correct.)
 One gigabyte of data **is** a lot of information to sort through.

-**emoticons/emojis**
+**emoticons/emojis in tutorials**

 These don't replace punctuation.
 Sentences that end with an emoticon still need appropriate punctuation — before the emoticon, not after it.
-We only ever use :] in tutorials.
+The only emoticon that's appropriate to use in tutorials is: :]

 _Example:_ Here's a good example! :]